 Each neighborhood on the island of Oahu offers something unique, whether it is striking contrasts from a tropical playground to an urban island fantasy.
 In Waikiki, enjoy the vibrant atmosphere featuring global and local crafts; delicious cuisine and plate lunches; white sand beaches and hula lessons.
-Waikiki is home to countless bars and nightclubs ranging from country to disco; and all very close to the Island Colony, a popular residence for Global Village Hawaii students.
-Other accommodation options close to Waikiki are the Kaimuki and Kapiolani student residences.
-By bus, it will take about 5-15 minutes.
+Waikiki is home to countless bars and nightclubs ranging from country to disco; and all very close to the Ohia Waikiki Studio Suites, a popular residence for Global Village Hawaii students.
+One accommodation option close to Waikiki is the Lime student dormitory.
+By bus, it will take about 5-10 minutes to access Waikiki.
 Downtown Honolulu offers an alternative to Waikiki nightclubs with a more local atmosphere and a unique blend of museums, art galleries, eclectic dining options, the financial district and Chinatown.
 Less than an hour away, the Windward coast of Oahu is home to some of America's best beaches such as Lanakai beach.
 Feel exhilarated and relaxed all at once on Oahu's legendary North Shore by watching the gigantic waves or catching the beautiful sunset.
 Honolulu is marked by the diversity of distinct neighborhoods, cultures and communities.